MishraShikhar/OCVS/OCVS/README.md

 - Create admin and database user accounts
 - Layout a secure network for the database and application infrastructure

+## Lab 200: Generate Export of On-Premises workload

-## Lab 200: Migrate On-Premise Workloads to OCI
+## Lab 300: Migrate On-Premises Workloads to OCI

 **Key Objectives**:

 - Migrate existing VMware workload from On-Prem to OCI.

-## Lab 300: Extend/Integrate Application with OCI Native Services
+## Lab 400: Extend/Integrate Application with OCI Native Services

 **Key Objectives**: